andreros/typescript-boilerplate/docs/chapter5.md

 #### TypeScript Compiling

 The TypeScript compiler converts code written in the TypeScript programming language into plain 100% browser compatible and fully interpretable javascript.
-This process is called transpilation rather than compilation as the code is indeed converted rather than compiled.
+This process is called transpilation rather than compilation, as the code is indeed converted rather than compiled.
 This process is performed by the `ts:compile` gulp task.

 ```javascript